pachterlab/gget/docs/src/en/mutate.md

 **Required arguments**
 `-m` `--mutations`
-Path to the csv or tsv file (e.g., 'path/to/mutations.csv') or data frame (DataFrame object) containing information about the mutations in the following format (the 'notes' column is not necessary):
+Path to the csv or tsv file (e.g., 'path/to/mutations.csv') or data frame (DataFrame object) containing information about the mutations in the following format (the 'notes' and 'mut_ID' columns are optional):

 | mutation         | mut_ID | seq_ID | notes |
 |------------------|--------|--------|-------|